c9s/r3/README.md

 Slug
 -----------------------
-A slug is placeholder, which capture the string from URL as a variable. slugs will be compiled into regular expression patterns.
+A slug is a placeholder, which captures the string from the URL as a variable.
+Slugs will be compiled into regular expression patterns.

-A slug without pattern like `/user/{userId}` will be compiled into a `[^/]+` pattern.
+Slugs without specified pattern (like `/user/{userId}`) will be compiled with the `[^/]+` pattern.

 To specify the pattern of a slug, you may write a colon to separate the slug name and the pattern: